micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 rcle_let_executor_spin_period(&exe, 20);
 ```
 ### Download
 The LET-Executor can be downloaded from the micro-ROS GitHub [rcl_executor repository](https://github.com/micro-ROS/rcl_executor).
-The package [rcl_executor](https://github.com/micro-ROS/rcl_executor/tree/dashing/rcl_executor) provides the let-executor library with a step-by-step tutorial and the package [rcl_executor_examples](https://github.com/micro-ROS/rcl_executor/tree/dashing/rcl_executor_examples) provides an example, how to use the LET-Executor.
+The package [rcl_executor](https://github.com/micro-ROS/rcl_executor/tree/dashing/rcl_executor) provides the LET-Executor library with a step-by-step tutorial and the package [rcl_executor_examples](https://github.com/micro-ROS/rcl_executor/tree/dashing/rcl_executor_examples) provides an example, how to use the LET-Executor.

 ## Background